changeworld/azure-docs.ja-jp/articles/marketplace-publishing/marketplace-publishing-portals.md

 <properties
-   pageTitle="Marketplace のプランを作成するために必要なさまざまなポータルの概要 | Microsoft Azure"
-   description="Marketplace のプランを作成するために必要なさまざまなポータルの概要"
-   services="marketplace-publishing"
-   documentationCenter=""
-   authors="HannibalSII"
+   pageTitle="Overview of the various portals needed to create an offer for the Marketplace | Microsoft Azure" description="Overview of the various portals needed to create an offer for the Marketplace" services="marketplace-publishing" documentationCenter="" authors="HannibalSII"